izcheung/mySQLWorkBenchUserDoc/docs/task2.md

     ```

     > The `DROP VIEW` statement is used to remove an existing view from the database without impacting its source tables.

+    You should see the view disappear from the schema pane when it is successfully dropped:

     !!! success
         ![Drop View](images/DropView.jpg)